Peter Fatialofa: Career

-Honours
+Honours and awards

 In the 1996 Queen's Birthday Honours, Fatialofa was appointed a Member of the New Zealand Order of Merit, for services to rugby.

 In 2019, Fatialofa was inducted into the World Rugby Hall of Fame, alongside Richie McCaw, Shiggy Konno, Os du Randt, Sir Graham Henry, and Diego Ormaechea.
+In 2024, he was an inaugural inductee into the Pasifika Rugby Hall of Fame.